jomedinagomez/RAG_process/README.md

 #### 1. Data
 - **Processed**: Contains files, structured data, and tool descriptions that have been refined from raw data.
 - **Raw**: Houses the original, unprocessed data files.
-#### 2. Docs
-- A section dedicated to documentation, providing essential information and guidance on using the repository's resources.
-#### 3. Legacy
-- **Page Index**: Includes Jupyter notebooks for reading files, creating search indexes, and pushing data to indexes.
-These are legacy processes that were previously used.
-- Contains older versions of processing scripts and notebooks, including those for handling new SKUs.
-#### 4. Traditional RAG
+#### 2. Traditional RAG
 - **Preprocessing and Chunking**: Scripts and libraries for preprocessing and segmenting (chunking) documents.
+   - All of the approaches use Azure Document Intelligence for OCR.
+   - You can chose among different preprocessing options:
+     - Markdown processing for rich, hierarchical text handling: ```This approach uses MarkdownHeaderTextSplitter```
+     - Page indexing for detailed file analysis:  ```This approach keeps the integrity of each page```
+     - Chunk processing for efficient data handling: ```This approach avoid chunking tables```
 - **Pull Indexer**: Tools for indexing data using Azure SQL Database and CosmosDB.
 Includes scripts for data loading and index creation.
-#### 5. Tool Calling
+#### 3. Tool Calling
 - Contains Jupyter notebooks for invoking various tools and services, such as AI search, Azure SQL, CosmosDB, and MultiAgent systems.
+#### 4. Legacy
+- **Page Index**: Includes Jupyter notebooks for reading files, creating search indexes, and pushing data to indexes.
+These are legacy processes that were previously used.
+- Contains older versions of processing scripts and notebooks, including those for handling new SKUs.
+#### 5. Docs
+- A section dedicated to documentation, providing essential information and guidance on using the repository's resources.
 ---

 #### Repository Map